Storware/vprotect-manual/planning/vprotect-support-matrix.md

 **File-level-restore**:
 _When backing up CentOS 8 with a disk with the GPT partition scheme, you can use file-level restore only on the vProtect node, which also runs on CentOS 8 operating system._

-**VMware vSphere/ESXi backup:**
-_We can only back up VMware products from a vProtect node that runs on CentOS 7._